Founded in 1998

 prostate cancer based on a routine PSA test and subsequent biopsy.
 He had NO

 SYMPTOMS!
-It was removed by robotic surgery in August.
-4 subsequent tests have
+It was removed by robotic surgery in August at Vanderbilt Medical

 found the PSA level to be "undetectable"!

 Men: be sure to get regular PSA tests!